-When the craving for tacos strikes, it may seem like an overall healthy option: grilled meat or veggies, pico de gallo, a sprinkle of cheese, a little heart-healthy guacamole—what could go wrong?
-And going for the restaurant tacos must be a better alternative to some of those cheese-covered counterparts on the menu like nachos and quesadillas.
-Unfortunately, though, the simple meat-and-veggie combo can quickly spiral out of control and result in a deep-fried, sauce-laden diet disaster.
+The unfortunate truth is, most big chain restaurants really pack in the calories.
+While going for the restaurant tacos might seem like a better alternative to some of its cheese-covered counterparts on the menu (think nachos and quesadillas), the simple meat-and-veggie combo can quickly spiral out of control and result in a deep-fried, sauce-laden diet disaster.

 So the next time you sit down and take a look at the taco options on the menu at your favorite restaurant, you'll want to make sure you don't fall victim to the wrong meal.
 Read on to uncover the unhealthiest restaurant tacos, ranked from bad to the absolute worst.
 Then, don't miss The 10 Best Brunch Restaurants in America, Data Shows.